lingshanng/serverless-sg-holiday/README.md

-# Severless function for Singapore Holidays 2022
+# Serverless function for Singapore Holidays 2022

 Hosted on AWS Lambda